core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The RECOMMENDED algorithm for a DoC server to meet the requirement for DoC is as follows:
 Set the Max-Age option of a response to the minimum TTL of a DNS response and subtract this value from all TTLs of that DNS response.
 This prevents expired records unintentionally being served from an intermediate CoAP cache.
-Additionally, it allows for the ETag value for cache validation, if it is based on the content of the response, not to change even if the TTL values are updated by an upstream DNS cache.
+Additionally, if the ETag for cache validation is based on the content of the response, it allows that ETag not to change.
+This then remains the case even if the TTL values are updated by an upstream DNS cache.
 If only one record set per DNS response is assumed, a simplification of this algorithm is to just set all TTLs in the response to 0 and set the TTLs at the DoC client to the value of the Max-Age option.

 If shorter caching periods are plausible, e.g., if the RCODE of the message indicates an error that should only be cached for a minimal duration, the value for the Max-Age option SHOULD be set accordingly.